Digital legacy, made warm.

 Why I built EchoVault

-EchoVault started with a simple, lingering question I couldn't answer: what would my kids have of me if I lost my voice, or if I were gone, besides a few photos and whatever the cloud happened to save?
+EchoVault started with a question I couldn't shake: what would my kids really have of me if I lost my voice, or if I were gone, beyond a few photos and whatever happened to survive in the cloud?

 I grew up on Tron, cyberpunk, and the early internet, then spent decades building the real "Grid"—networks, data centers, AI systems.
 When my dad died at 59, years ago now, there was no gentle, structured way to keep asking him the small, ordinary questions that only show up over time.
 For years, my work stayed focused on networks and infrastructure, while this question sat in the background and never quite went away.

-EchoVault is my attempt to do something about that for other families: a warm, careful way to record real conversations, turn them into a conversational Echo, and give the people you love a private space to keep learning from you.
+EchoVault is my attempt to solve that for other families: a careful way to record real conversations, turn them into a useful conversational archive, and give the people you love a private space to keep learning from you.
 Not immortality.
 Not sci-fi.
-Just more of you available, over years, when they need it.
+Just something real they can come back to.

 Read the full origin story